sulugodu/Product_category_classification/README.md

 Different status messages are mentioned below

-status='OK': if the model predicts the product category successfully status='Error in the service': exception in the model prediction status='Error in the input data': error in the request data
+status='OK': if the model predicts the product category successfully. \ status='Error in the service': exception in the model prediction. \
+status='Error in the input data': error in the request data. \

 **Testing the api:**